DataJuggler/StockData/README.md

 # Instructions to run this project:

-To Install Via Nuget and DOT NET CLI, navigate to the folder you wish to create your project in
+To Install ExcelerateWinApp via Nuget and DOT NET CLI, navigate to the folder you wish to create your project in

-    cd c:\Projects\StockData
+    cd c:\Projects\ExcelerateWinApp
-    dotnet new install DataJuggler.StockData
+    dotnet new install DataJuggler.Excelerate
-    dotnet new DataJuggler.StockData
+    dotnet new DataJuggler.Excelerate

-or

-Clone this project from GitHub https://github.com/DataJuggler/StockData

-# Setup Instructions

-1. Create one or more classes from Excel Header Rows at<br><br>
+# How the Stocks were imported

+1. The project has two .xlsx files located in Documents\Stocks of this project.
+The .xlsx files were created using NASDAQ.com https://www.nasdaq.com/market-activity/stocks/screener The two Excel files were created by saving the .csv for NASDAQ and NYSE in Excel as a .xlsx extension.

+The C# classes were code generated from

 Blazor Excelerate<br>
 https://excelerate.datajuggler.com<br>

-Download the file MemberData.xlsx from the above site to see an example.
 Use StockData.Objects for the namespace or rename this project to your liking

-2. Copy the classes created into the Objects folder of StockData
+2. Copy the classes created into the Objects folder of StockData (this is already done for this project)

-3. Load Excel Worksheet(s) - Example is included in the UpdateButton_Click event
+3. Load Excel Worksheet(s) - Example is included Import Stocks button click event.

        // load your object(s)
        string workbookPath = FileSelector.Text;